Weather ForecastDerbyshire, UK

 Max elevation: 456 m

 Total climbing: 1737 m

-I used this page to share my real-time location with family and friends during the hike.
-I’ve now converted the page into a mini guide to make it more useful to others thinking of doing the Limestone Way.
-What’s written below is how I planned and navigated the route – it worked for me, but please check out official guides and do your own wider research before committing to the walk.
+I used this page to share my real-time location with family and friends during the Limestone Way.
+I’ve now converted the page into a mini-guide to hopefully make it more useful to others thinking of completing this worthy long-distance hike.

 Did I enjoy the Limestone Way?
 Hell yeah!

 About the Limestone Way

 The Limestone Way is a long-distance hiking trail that starts in Castleton, Derbyshire and runs south through the heart of the White Peak area of the Peak District National Park.
 The final stretch has you crossing county boundaries into Staffordshire, with the final destination being Rocester.

 The Limestone Way takes in many of the highlights of the Derbyshire countryside and is well worth doing at least once.